kaykay-dv/pocketsearch/README.md

 ### AND/OR queries on multiple fields

-Similar to the Django web framework, you can use "Q Objects" to express OR queries:
+Similar to the Django web framework, you can use "Q Objects" to express OR queries on multiple fields:

 ```Python
 from pocketsearch import Q